Data-scientific study of Kronecker coefficients: Similitude and difference matrices

 The idea of a kernel method is to embed a dataset into a different space of (usually) higher dimension.
 In order to utilize this idea, we consider the matrix $\mathsf P_n$ as a data matrix with $p(n)$ data points and $n$ features.
 Then we map a partition $\lambda$, which is an $n$-dimensional row vector of $\mathsf P_n$, onto the $p(n)$-dimensional vector $(\lVert \lambda -\mu \rVert_1)_{\mu \in \mathcal P(n)}$, and the resulting new matrix is exactly the difference matrix $\mathsf Z_n$.
-For example, when $n=6$, we have